Janet2-8/Day-4-software/README.md

 In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
+    Agile is generally preferred for projects with evolving requirements, frequent client feedback, and a need for flexibility, while Waterfall is better suited for projects with well-defined requirements, limited client involvement, and a need for a structured, sequential approach.
+    Consider Agile if your project has dynamic requirements, needs frequent client feedback, and values adaptability.
+Choose Waterfall for projects with well-defined requirements, limited client involvement during development, and where a structured approach is necessary.

 What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?